minh-anh-pham/folio/README.md

 Simply download the github project.

 ### Executing program
-Run the following in your terminal: $ docker run folio
+Run the following in your terminal: $ docker compose up

 ## Author
 Minh Anh Pham